 Types of Impurities HPLC Detects

-The minor peaks that appear on a chromatogram alongside the main peptide peak represent various types of impurities, each arising from different causes during peptide synthesis and handling:
+The minor peaks that appear on a chromatogram alongside the main peptide peak represent various types of impurities.
+These can arise during peptide synthesis, purification, drying, storage, or reconstitution.

 Deletion Sequences